The Optometrist’s Guide to Investing 101

 What is a Stock?

-Shares of ownership in a company are sometimes referred to as stock equity.
-There are many different ways to own stock of a company or multiple companies like buying a simple S&P 500 index, where you can share in the profits (and losses) of a specific company - like Apple.
+A stock represents shares of ownership in a company, sometimes referred to as equity.
+There are numerous ways to own a company’s stock or stocks of multiple companies.
+For instance, by purchasing an S&P 500 index, you can share in the profits (and losses) of a specific company, such as Apple.

-There are 4 basic ways to own a stock:
+There are four primary ways to own stock:

 (1) Individual Stock Purchase